Shipping container: Intermediate bulk shipping container

 Some IBC engineering models are foldable (collapsible) for space-saving breakdown following use.

 Flexible intermediate bulk container

-A Flexible intermediate bulk container, FIBC, big bag, bulk bag, or super sack is a standardized container in large dimensions for storing and transporting and storing granular products.
+A flexible intermediate bulk container, FIBC, big bag, bulk bag, or super sack is a standardized container in large dimensions for storing and transporting granular products.
 It is often made of a woven synthetic material.

 Bulk box

 A bulk box, bulk bin, skid box, or tote box is a pallet size box used for storage and shipping of bulk quantities.

 Drum

 Drums are cylindrical shipping containers made of steel, plastic or fiber.
 They are often used for liquids and granular materials.

 Insulated

 Insulated shipping containers are a type of packaging used to ship temperature sensitive products such as foods, pharmaceuticals, and chemicals.
 They are used as part of a cold chain to help maintain product freshness and efficacy.

 Pail

 Some pails are used as shipping containers.